 The Fundamentals of El Sistema: Which Inform and Guide El Sistema-inspired Programs

 The purpose of this document is guidance.
-These ten fundamental elements described (which are continually being refined) are neither a checklist nor a set of requirements.
-They seek to distinguish some of the most distinctive elements of El Sistema in Venezuela, for those inspired by it to attend to as they follow its beacon on their home soil.
+These ten fundamental elements described (which are continually being refined) are neither a checklist nor a set of requirements, and they certainly overlap.
+They seek to distinguish some of the most distinctive elements of El Sistema in Venezuela, for those who are inspired by it and seek to adapt these key ideas to work on their home soil.
 El Sistema is not a program or a curriculum or a pedagogy; it is an inquiry.
-These elements help identify the El Sistema-ness of the inquiry by suggesting some of the key attributes in Venezuela and in the 63 other countries now pursuing these goals for their young people.
+These elements help identify the El Sistema-ness of the inquiry by suggesting some of the key attributes in Venezuela, and in the 375+ different programs in 65 other countries now pursuing these goals for their young people.
 Many fine music learning programs share similar values and practices; however the 42 years of exploring the most effective ways to achieve their youth development goals through these priorities have produced an unprecedented scope of accomplishment.
-Those committed to El Sistema-inspired work aspire to these goals, all of them, not picking and choosing the most convenient; they provide our beacon.
-And we find a way toward that beacon in our own ways in our own cultures.
-Global ideals adapted to and embodied in local culture.
+Those committed to El Sistema-inspired work aspire to these goals, to all of them, not picking and choosing the most convenient; they provide our beacon.
+And we find a way toward that beacon in our own ways in our own cultures – shared global ideals, adapted to and embodied in local culture.

 El Sistema is … a set of inspiring ideals which inform an intensive youth music program that seeks to effect social change through the ambitious pursuit of musical excellence.
 El Sistema focuses primarily on children with the fewest resources and greatest need.

 • Every human being has the right to a life of dignity and contribution, filled with beauty.

-• Every child can learn to experience and express music and art deeply, can receive its many benefits, and can make different critical life choices as a result of this learning.
+• Every child can learn to experience and express music and art deeply, can receive its many benefits, and can make healthier critical life choices as a result of this learning.

 • Overcoming poverty and adversity is best done by strengthening the spirit, creating, as Dr. Abreu puts it, “an affluence of the spirit,” and investing that affluence as a valued asset in a community endeavor to create excellence and beauty in music.